-Gazley is an elected fellow of the National Academy of Public Administration.
+A member of the Indiana University Bloomington faculty since 2004, Gazley is an elected fellow of the National Academy of Public Administration and a regular major media commentator.
+She has received a number of publishing, service, and research awards.
 She presently serves on the editorial boards of Nonprofit and Voluntary Sector Quarterly and Nonprofit Policy Forum and is a past editorial board member for Public Administration Review and Nonprofit Management & Leadership.
-Gazley has also served as faculty director of O’Neill’s IUB MPA program (2016-2019) and as IUB Associate Vice Provost for Faculty and Academic Affairs (2019-2022).
+Gazley has also served as faculty director of O’Neill’s IUB MPA program and in campus leadership as an Associate Vice Provost for Faculty and Academic Affairs.